top of page

 Stir in the folded lemon essential oil.

 Pour the mixture into your preferred soap mold.
-I love using individual cavity molds, but loaf molds work too.
+Individual cavity molds work best, but loaf molds will do as well.

 If using individual molds, leave for 24 hours before unmolding.
 For loaf molds, unmold and slice within 2–3 hours if firm.